-Join Aaron F. Ross for an in-depth discussion in this video Adjusting dynamic properties, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting dynamic properties, part of Learning Maya nCloth 2012.

 To fine-tune the behavior of an nCloth Simulation, we'll want to play around with…the Dynamic Properties.…To do that, we want to have a better understanding of what those Dynamic…Properties are doing.…I want to select that nCloth object, and open up the Attribute Editor, and go to…shape node, the nClothShape node.…And I want to show you how nCloth kind of works.…It's a spring system, and what it does is between any two adjacent vertices,…there's something called a cross link, and it acts like a little spring.…